Mortágua

-The present mayor is José Júlio Norte, elected in 2013 by the Social Democratic Party.
+The present mayor is Ricardo Sérgio Pardal, elected in 2021 by the Socialist Party.

 History

 Legend suggests that that village was formed on a lake; settlers recalled that Água Morta (dead water) existed here, but no physiological evidence remains of the body of water.
 Over time, the name stayed and evolved, becoming the variant today of the local municipality.

 About 1 km from the main village is a hill, covered in vegetation, but whose lateral flank was occupied by a Moorish settlement known as Crasto.
 Over a cliff archeologists discovered several homes including a building that was defined as a kitchen, on its edge.

 By 1895, several chapels were situated on this hilltop, which had become known as Cabeça da Senhora do Mundo (owing to the existence of an image to that invocation).

 Geography

 Administratively, the municipality is divided into 7 civil parishes (freguesias):